Cosmological Implication of Cross-correlation between Galaxy Clustering and 21-cm Line Intensity Mapping

 \subsection{Benefit for distance measurements}

-A precision measurement of the BAO scale is the key to determining the geometric distances, $D_A(z)$ and $H^{-1}(z)$, through the A-P effect.
-Although the acoustic structure imprinted on the power spectrum actually depends on cosmology, the counterpart of the acoustic oscillations is precisely observed in the CMB anisotropies, and with the cosmological results by WMAP and Planck as prior information, the BAO can be used as standard ruler.
-At $k\lesssim 0.2\hompc$, the galaxy power spectrum is supposed to be described by the leading-order perturbation, where the acoustic signature is clearly visible.
-In the presence of galaxy bias, the only uncertainty is the clustering amplitude, however, this does not seriously affect the measurement of the characteristic scales of BAO.
+Precise measurement of the BAO scale is essential for determining the geometric distances, $D_A(z)$ and $H^{-1}(z)$, via the AP effect.
+While the acoustic structure imprinted on the power spectrum inherently depends on the underlying cosmology, its primordial counterpart is tightly constrained by CMB anisotropies.
+By anchoring our analysis with WMAP and Planck priors, the BAO serves as a robust standard ruler.
+In the linear regime ($k\lesssim 0.2\hompc$), the galaxy power spectrum clearly preserves this acoustic signature.
+Furthermore, although galaxy bias introduces uncertainty into the clustering amplitude, it leaves the characteristic BAO scales largely unaffected.

-In Figure~\ref{fig:distance}, the forecast result for the statistical errors of the angular diameter distance $D_A$ is shown in the x--axis.
-With the DESI-like survey, constraints on $D_A$ from the power spectrum (dotted contours) becomes comparable to 21 cm ideal experiment (dashed contours), although the constraining power of the 21-cm experiment becomes rapidly worsen as increasing the foreground noise.
-Note that if all the other parameters such as growth rate $f\sigma_8$ and galaxy bias are known a priori, $D_A$ can be measured with sub--percentage accuracy.
-However, the growth rate and the linear bias are mostly degenerate with $D_A$, particularly in the limit of $\mu\rightarrow 0$.
-Combining both the galaxy and the 21-cm experiments, depicted as solid contour, the constraint on $D_A$ will not be much improved.
+Figure~\ref{fig:distance} (x-axis) illustrates the forecasted statistical errors for the angular diameter distance $D_A$.
+For a DESI-like survey, the constraint on $D_A$ from the galaxy power spectrum (dotted contours) alone is comparable to that from an ideal 21-cm experiment (dashed contours).
+However, the constraining power of the 21-cm experiment rapidly degrades as the foreground noise power increases.
+It is worth noting that if parameters such as the growth rate ($f\sigma_8$) and linear galaxy bias were known a priori, $D_A$ could be measured with sub-percent accuracy.
+In practice, these parameters are instead highly degenerate with $D_A$, particularly in the transverse limit ($\mu\rightarrow 0$).